 In 2000, Bill was recruited to be Director of Communications for Express Scripts, Inc.’s Site Operations Division.
 In this capacity, Bill oversaw information flow for the company’s eight call centers and six mail order pharmacies, representing more than 10,000 employees.
 Bill was a bleeding-edge visionary with respect to integrating knowledge management principles into the corporate culture.
 His work culminated in the design and implementation of proprietary web-based applications that improved call flow for customer service and mail order representatives, resulting in a 30% reduction in handling time for inbound customer service calls.

 Bill also worked as a freelance writer, editor and consultant.
-In 2005, he was commissioned to edit the critically acclaimed memoir, A Hunt for Justice: The True Story of Woman Undercover Wildlife Agent, by Lucinda Schroeder.
-His work has also yielded impressive results for national companies such as Land ‘O Lakes, Cannon Solutions and Deluxe Checks.
+In 2006, he edited the critically acclaimed memoir, A Hunt for Justice: The True Story of Woman Undercover Wildlife Agent, by Lucinda Schroeder.
+His work has also yielded impressive results for national companies such as Land ‘O Lakes, Cannon Solutions, and Deluxe Checks.